Flooger25/DnD_Wiki/Factions/Nations/caelian_empire.md

 Some notable marshalls include:

 - Aylmar Sylren
-  - Known as the "Satan of the Sea", Aylmar managed the military and governing district of the South Eastern Sea, including the Commodian Isles
+  - Known as the "Hand of the Sea", Aylmar managed the military and governing district of the South Eastern Sea
 - Isaac Serir
 - Li Amory